 - Run a live pilot: Each day, the team in charge of the process reviews a random selection of bot output.

 - Evaluate pilot results: Run a detailed evaluation considering rare cases and difficult inputs.
 Only finalize the pilot when previously agreed targets are met.

-- Design the governance of new, bot driven process with support from the current team.
-For example put in place mechanism for maintenance to keep the bots functioning as the process changes.
+- Design the governance of a new, bot-driven process with support from the current team.
+For example, put in place mechanisms for maintenance to keep the bots functioning as the process changes.

 - Clarify roles and responsibilities

 - Build a fallback plan: A fallback plan will be helpful if the RPA solution requires rework after roll-out.
 Though such a plan would not be used most of the time, it is quite beneficial to be prepared when fallback is needed.

 - Communicate new processes to all relevant stakeholders.

 - Monitor results: During implementation, process mining tools can track bot performance and measure the level of automation to see if the project achieved its goals

 - Record savings and analyze results to inform future RPA projects.

 In line with changes in the market and regulation, you will need to change your processes.
 Putting in place a capable team in charge of the installation is critical for the future success of your RPA installation.
 Companies either set up RPA Centers of Excellence (CoEs), work with service providers or train their business personnel on maintaining existing RPA installations and building new automation.
 To support the team in charge of RPA deployments, process mining tools can help them monitor changes in processes and as a result, identify when RPA bots need to be maintained/modified.